agh-glk/fcs/docs/source/server/graph_db.rst

 fcs.server.graph_db
 =============================

-This module describes API for graph database, used by :class:`GraphAndBTreeDB` in LinkDB_.
+This module describes API for graph database, used by :class:`GraphAndBTreeDB` in :ref:`LinkDB_`.

 .. py:class:: GraphDB